9th June, 2026

 That's 200 points per hour when using our 10m/s² tool.
 Note how the vibration output has doubled, but the points per hour have actually quadrupled.

-Now we divide our 100 points by the points per hour, this tells us how long we can use the tool for.
+Now we divide our 100 points by the points per hour, which tells us how long we can use the tool for.

 100 / 200 = 0.5